 For example, if a customer left you a negative review because they were kept unattended in the waiting room for several minutes, you could begin your response by saying something like: “Hi, Karen.
 Thank you for sharing this experience with us.
 We never like to keep our customers waiting, and I am so sorry that you had to wait longer than normal.”

-We’ll also discuss the importance of adding a solution so that patients know your apology isn’t just lip service.
+We’ll also discuss the importance of adding a solution so that your clients know your apology isn’t just lip service.

 Customize Each Response